JuroOravec/crawlee-one/docs/playbook-09-data-pipelines-metamorph.md

 ### Overriding metamorph behaviour

 By default, the "metamorph" options relate to the Apify's feature.
-However, when writing a scraper with Crawlee One, you can override this behaviour.
+However, when writing a scraper with CrawleeOne, you can override this behaviour.
 So, if you have a custom scraper, it's possible to specify the options `metamorphActorId` and `metamorphActorInput` to trigger your own services.

 > Congrats!
 With metamorphs, you've learnt how to create simple data pipelines per-crawler, with no need to run an own orchestration layer on top. 🚀